galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Parallel coordinates plot

 We will visualize the tabular output of hyperparameter search tool from the previous step using **Parallel Coordinates Plot of tabular data**.
+There are multiple columns in the tabular output but we will focus on only a few of them.

 > ### {% icon hands_on %} Hands-on: Parallel coordinates plot
 >
 > 1. **Parallel Coordinates Plot** {% icon tool %} with the following parameters:
 >    - *"Select data file:"*: Tabular output of hyperparameter search tool
->    - *"Select the columns for dimensions:"*: `c[5, 6, 7, 14]`
+>    - *"Select the columns for dimensions:"*: `c5, c6, c7, c14`
 >    - *"Select a column containing the values for coloring:"*: `c14`
 >
 >    > ### {% icon comment %} Comment